 Will New ONC Rules Open Up the Walled Garden?

 Editor’s note: Cambia Grove is proud to partner with the innovation community to amplify their perspectives on topics applicable to the larger health care ecosystem.
 This blog post from Ed Butler, our Advisory Panel member and the Managing Director of Agate Point, recaps an Under the Boughs event with Dr. Don Rucker, National Coordinator of Health Information Technology at the ONC.
 This event is part of a broader health care trend surrounding interoperability of data.
-Join us as we explore this topic in depth on June 20 and 21 at our Interoperability Summit: Empowering Consumers with Data.

 The views expressed in this article [or on this website] are solely those of the author and do not necessarily reflect the opinions or positions of Cambia, Cambia Grove, or any other entity or organization.